Charleston, SC Coronavirus Fact Sheet

 At the current time, SC DHEC has not recommended the postponement or cancellation of public events anywhere in the state of South Carolina.
 The city will continue to rely on the recommendations of SC DHEC in making any decisions regarding upcoming city events.

+As of this morning, there have been no advisories restricting domestic travel.
 For current information on risk assessments for international travel, visit: https://www.cdc.gov/coronavirus/2019-ncov/travelers/index.html.

 Recommendations for individuals: